Bethany Lily April Lets It All Hang Out In An Unzipped Red Bathing Suit

 Bethany Lily April left little to the imagination in her most recent Instagram snap on Wednesday afternoon.
-The model flashed plenty of skin while rocking some skimpy swimwear.
+The model showed off plenty of skin while rocking some skimpy swimwear.

 In the stunning snaps, Bethany let it all hang out as she rocked an unzipped red bathing suit.
 The garment featured thin straps that put her toned arms and shoulders on full display.
 The suit was unzipped down to her navel to expose her massive cleavage.

 The swimwear wrapped tightly around her tiny waist.
-The bottom was cut high over her curvaceous hips and flaunted her killer thighs in the process.
+The bottom part was cut high over her curvaceous hips, letting her flaunt her killer thighs in the process.
 She accessorized the look with a dainty chain and pendant around her neck and multiple bracelets on her wrist.

 In the first photo, Bethany stood with her weight shifted toward the side and one hand tugging at her suit.
 In the second shot, she sprawled out on a wooden surface.
 Her legs were apart as she ran her fingers through her hair and wore a steamy expression on her face.
-The final shot featured the model grabbing at the front of the garment as she looked downward.
+The final shot featured the model grabbing at the front of the garment as she looked down.

-In the background of the post, some green foliage could be seen, as well as a bright, blue sky.
-In the caption, Bethany told her fans that it had been a long time since she had worn a red swimsuit.

-Her long, blond hair was worn in a deep side part.
+Her long blond hair was worn in a deep side part.
 The locks were styled in sleek, straight strands that hung down her back and spilled over her shoulder.

-“You may be the prettiest woman I’ve ever seen in my life,” one follower
+"You may be the prettiest woman I've ever seen in my life," one follower wrote.

-“I just love that beautiful smile of urs,” declared another.
+"I just love that beautiful smile of urs," another fan declared.

 "You are too beautiful," a third social media user gushed.